bradjones1/cdn/README.txt

           strongly recommended for themes, since it will not break URLs in CSS files.
 - unique_method: The method that should be used to generate unique filenames.
-                 Currently supported: 'mtime' (the file's mtime property), 'md5' (md5 hash of the file) or 'md5 of mtimes' (md5 hash of the concatenated mtimes of a set of files).
+                 Currently supported: 'none' (no unique filename!), 'mtime' (the file's mtime property), 'md5' (md5 hash of the file) or 'md5 of mtimes' (md5 hash of the concatenated mtimes of a set of files).
 This last option is only available if you have set the unique property to 'common parent directory'.

 Configuring the $conf array in settings.php